 The conjugate base is formed when an acid donates a proton.
 It is the species on the product side that has lost a proton compared to the reactant acid.
 To determine the conjugate base, identify the reactant acid and look for its corresponding product that has one less proton.

 In the reaction between acetic acid and water, acetic acid (CH3COOH) is the acid.
-When acetic acid donates a proton, it forms acetate ion (CH3COO-).
-Therefore, CH3COO- is the conjugate base of CH3COOH.
+In real terms, when acetic acid donates a proton, it forms acetate ion (CH3COO-).
+That's why, CH3COO- is the conjugate base of CH3COOH Not complicated — just consistent..

 Step 5: Verify the Conjugate Acid-Base Pairs